KHAAdotPK/Corpus/README.md

         while (text_parser.go_to_next_token() != cc_tokenizer::string_character_traits<char>::eof())
         {
-            // In Corpus class, the line and token numbers originate at 1. cc_tokenizer::string_character_traits<char>::size_type index = vocabulary(text_parser.get_current_token(), text_parser.get_current_line_number(), text_parser.get_current_token_number());
+            // In Corpus class, the line and token numbers originate at 1.

+            /*
+                The overloaded function call operator (`vocabulary()`) searches the entire vocabulary for the specified token, taking into account both the token itself and its position (line and token number, which are 1-indexed).
+                Since the same token can appear at different positions in the corpus, this operator searches redundantly by default, considering all occurrences of the token in the text.
+                It returns the index(indexed at INDEX_ORIGINATE_AT_VALUE) of the token if found, or `INDEX_NOT_FOUND_AT_VALUE` if the token is not present in the vocabulary.
+             */
+            cc_tokenizer::string_character_traits<char>::size_type index = vocabulary(text_parser.get_current_token(), text_parser.get_current_line_number(), text_parser.get_current_token_number());

             if (index != INDEX_NOT_FOUND_AT_VALUE)